ETHZ-TEC/permafrostanalytics/README.md

 ## Quickstart

-To use the framework, you require the following tools:
+To use the framework, you require the following tools as prerequisites:

-* Python
+* Python 3.7
 * git
+* gcc

 We recommend [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), the latter being a minimal (but sufficient) version of the Anaconda distribution.
 The following instructions will be based on Miniconda, but you can use any other Python environment.